helm/community/governance/governance.md

 * Adding, archiving, or removing subprojects (simple majority)
 * Utilizing Helm/CNCF money for anything CNCF deems "not cheap and easy" (simple majority)

-Other decisions may, but do not need to be, called out and put up for decision on the [helm mailing list](https://lists.cncf.io/g/cncf-helm) at any time and by anyone.
+Other decisions may, but do not need to be, called out and put up for decision on the [Helm mailing list](https://lists.cncf.io/g/cncf-helm) at any time and by anyone.
 By default, any decisions called to a vote will be for a _simple majority_ vote.

 ## Code of Conduct